What is Indian Foreign Service?

 Indian Foreign Service Exam Pattern for Mains

-The IFS Exam Pattern for Mains includes 9 papers in total.
+The Indian Foreign Service exam pattern for Mains includes 9 papers in total.
 The first two papers, Compulsory Indian Language and English are qualifying in nature.
-Other than this, the main papers include 1 Essay paper, 4 General Studies Paper, and 2 papers on the Optional Subjects.
+Other than this, the main papers include 1 Essay paper, 4 General Studies papers, and 2 papers on the Optional Subjects.
 The score obtained in the mains exam decides the rank and service allocation to a great extent.

 Compulsory Indian language